ThKrypt/QualCoder/07-Coding-Text.md

 Automatic coding is case sensitive.
 You must also define the end of a sentence, there is a default setting with a period and space. \n can be used also to denote a line ending character.
 For auto-coding exact text matches, multiple sections of text can be assigned by auto code using the pipe ‘|’ symbol.
 For example, politics|politicians can be assigned to the same code at the same time (for exact auto code text matches only).
 There is an undo option to undo recently performed auto-coding.
 Although if the project is closed and reopened, the undo option will be lost.

+## Maximise screen area
+To hide the top control panel, click in the text area and press the 'h' key.
+To show the top panel, press 'h' again.

 ## Convenience methods for loading text files in the files list pane.

 Some projects may have many text files and the view file dialog may present too many files to open.
 Right-click on the files in the file tree button to go to the next file, go to the bookmarked file or go to the file with the latest codings: